Share this article

 Affection when you get home

 When you next return home from a longer trip away than usual, pay close attention to how your kitty acts around you.
-While a dog’s reaction to the return of their pet parent can be a little ‘in your face’ (in the best way possible, of course), your feline friend’s reaction will be a whole lot more subtle.
-So, if you come home to a kitty rubbing their face against your leg and following you indoors, outdoors and even to the toilet, you can bet they’ve missed your company!
+While a dog’s reaction to the return of their pet parent can be a little ‘in your face’ (in the best way possible, of course), your feline friend’s reaction is likely to be a whole lot more subtle.
+So, if you come home to a kitty rubbing their face against your leg and following you indoors, outdoors and even to the toilet, you can bet they’ve missed your company and are glad of your return!

 Extra purring when you get home